Quick Answer

 Miscellaneous$200–300Contingency, subscriptions, premium services

-TOTAL$2,730–3,820Premium lifestyle with luxury amenities and frequent travel
+TOTAL$2,730–3,820Premium lifestyle with luxury amenities

 Is Colombia Really as Affordable as Everyone Says?